ws111994/Guide-to-Notion/docs/task1.md

 >![duplicate template](https://github.com/ws111994/lost-ark-studio/blob/gh-pages/docs/images/task1/duplicateTemplate.png?raw=true "duplicate template to own Notion board")

-**Note**: it may take a few moments for the template to load onto your Notion board.
+:ledger: It may take a few moments for the template to load onto your Notion board.

 Congratulations!
 You just loaded a community-made template onto your own Notion board!